Spouse visa, Section 30 Residence Act

 4. Conclusion

-The reunification of a spouse (spouse visa or dependent visa) is, along with the reunification of children, the most common type of family reunification and accounts for around 60% of all residence permits issued for family reasons.
-Depending on the year, around 60,000 residence permits are issued to married partners (around 46% to wives and around 14% to husbands).
-Many visas for family reunification are issued to holders of an EU Blue Card.
-There are various hurdles to overcome when applying for a spouse visa.
-These requirements and possible hurdles when applying are described below.
+Spouse visas (spouse visas or dependent visas) are, along with child reunification, the most common type of family reunification and account for approximately 60% of all residence permits issued for family reasons.
+Depending on the year, a total of approximately 60,000 residence permits are issued to married partners (approximately 46% to wives and approximately 14% to husbands).
+Many family reunification visas are issued to EU Blue Card holders.
+There are various hurdles to be met when applying for a spouse visa.
+These requirements and potential hurdles to be met during the application process are outlined below.

-The first requirement for a visa for spouses to join their spouses is that a valid marriage has been concluded and that this is recognized .
-Contrary to popular belief, however, it is not necessary for the marriage to be valid in Germany.
-According to the Civil Status Act, a foreign marriage can be entered into the German marriage register.
-Whether the marriage is valid depends on the law of the state to which the fiancé belongs .
+The first requirement for a visa for spouses to join their spouses is that a valid marriage has been concluded and that this marriage is recognized .
+Contrary to a widespread misconception, however, it is not necessary for the marriage to also be valid in Germany.
+According to the Civil Status Act, a foreign marriage can therefore be entered into the German marriage register.
+Whether the marriage is valid depends on the law of the country to which the fiancé is a national .
 According to case law, this even includes cases in which the marriage would obviously be invalid according to German standards.
-For example, the Higher Regional Court of Zweibrücken had to rule on a Pakistani “glove marriage” and came to the conclusion that this would constitute a valid marriage in Germany, even though such a glove marriage would not be valid in Germany (Higher Regional Court of Zweibrücken, decision of December 8, 2010 - 3 W 175/10).
+For example, the Higher Regional Court of Zweibrücken had to rule on a Pakistani "glove marriage" and came to the conclusion that this would constitute a valid marriage in Germany, even though such a glove marriage would not be valid in Germany (Higher Regional Court of Zweibrücken, decision of December 8, 2010 - 3 W 175/10).

 1.2 Spouse/reference person has a residence permit

-In order to apply for a visa or a residence permit for the reunification of a spouse, the person living in Germany must still have a valid residence permit .
-It is important to note that not every residence permit allows family reunification.
-The law therefore lists a number of residence permits that make it possible for a spouse to join.
-The first few that are not problematic are permanent residence permits (settlement permit and EU long-term residence permit) and employment migration permits (EU Blue Card and ICT card).
-If you, as a foreigner living in Germany, have one of these permits, you can apply for the reunification of your spouse without further ado.
-For all other residence permits, the special requirement is that the residence permit must have either existed for at least two years or that the marriage already existed when the residence permit was issued and the duration of the stay in Germany is expected to be more than one year.
+To apply for a visa or residence permit for the purpose of joining a spouse, the person living in Germany must still have a valid residence permit .
+It is important to note that not every residence permit allows for family reunification.
+The law therefore lists several residence permits that allow for the reunification of a spouse.
+The most common residence permits are permanent residence permits (settlement permit and EU long-term residence permit) and employment migration permits (EU Blue Card and ICT Card).
+If you, as a foreigner living in Germany, have one of these permits, you can apply for the reunification of a spouse without any problems.
+For all other residence permits, the residence permit must either have been in existence for at least two years , or the marriage must already have existed when the residence permit was granted, and the duration of the stay in Germany is expected to be more than one year.

-In principle, for family reunification to happen with foreigners, it is not necessary for the foreigner living in Germany to actually already have a residence permit or settlement permit or the corresponding electronic residence permit (eAT) or ID card.
-From a purely legal perspective, family reunification on the basis of a visa or fictitious certificate is therefore possible in many cases.
+For family reunification to happen with foreign nationals, it is generally not necessary for the foreign national living in Germany to actually already have a residence permit or settlement permit or the corresponding electronic residence title (eAT) or identity card.
+From a purely legal perspective, family reunification on the basis of a visa or a fictitious certificate is therefore possible in many cases.
 In practice, however, this procedure leads to formal problems.
-The embassies therefore assume that the residence status is not then “sustainably” secured.
-This often leads to the embassy not processing the application any further.
-It can be helpful here if, for example, a lawyer confirms to the embassy that the foreigner living in Germany will actually receive the residence permit (letter of attorney).
+In this respect, embassies assume that the residence status is then not “sustainably” secured.
+This often results in the embassy not processing the application any further.
+In this case, it can be helpful if, for example, a lawyer confirms to the embassy that the foreign national living in Germany will actually receive a residence permit (Letter of Attorney).

 1.3 German language skills

-In principle, it is also a requirement that the spouse joining the family can communicate in German in a simple way ( A1 language skills according to the Common European Framework of Reference for Languages).
-However, the legislature has created more and more exceptions to this basic rule through the constant further development of the Skilled Immigration Act.
-In particular, it is no longer necessary to prove German language skills if the foreigner living in Germany has an employment migration title (i.e. in particular EU Blue Card, ICT card, residence permit for self-employment, self-employment, employment as a senior employee, manager, company specialist, researcher, §§ 18a, 18b Residence Act, etc.).
+In principle, it is also a prerequisite that the spouse joining the family member is able to communicate in German in a basic manner ( A1 language skills according to the Common European Framework of Reference for Languages).
+However, the legislature has created more and more exceptions to this basic rule through the continuous development of the Skilled Immigration Act.
+In particular, it is no longer necessary to prove German language skills if the foreign national living in Germany holds an employment-related migration title (i.e., in particular, an EU Blue Card, ICT card, residence permit for self-employment, self-employment, employment as a senior employee, manager, corporate specialist, researcher, §§ 18a, 18b AufenthG, etc.).
 Family reunification from certain countries also generally does not require German language skills.

-You can also find reliable information on language skills for spouses of third-country nationals joining Germany on the government website " make-it-in-germany.com ".
+Reliable information on language skills for spouses of third-country nationals joining Germany can also be found on the government website " make-it-in-germany.com ".

-There are numerous other legal and case law exceptions, and in case of doubt, a specialist immigration lawyer can advise you on these.
+There are numerous other statutory and case-law exceptions, and if in doubt, a specialist lawyer for migration law can advise you on these.

 1.4 Secured livelihood